Skip to main content

 Ten years ago, Dharmesh Shah and Brian Halligan, the co-founders of HubSpot, wrote a book aptly called Inbound Marketing.

-The key point of the book was that marketers should add value by creating content.
+The key point of the book was that marketers should add value to the site by creating content.

 During his keynote at INBOUND 2017 (click to watch video), Dharmesh Shah shared an observation of the last 10 years :